-Shell Catalysts & Technologies’ Residue and Natural Gas Gasification process upgrades the bottom-of-the-barrel and other low-value streams into synthesis gas (carbon monoxide and hydrogen).
-Refineries can use synthesis gas, or syngas, for integrated gasification combined-cycle (IGCC) power generation (with optional carbon dioxide capture); hydrogen via carbon monoxide shift and other applications such as chemicals manufacturing.
+Shell Catalysts & Technologies’ Residue and Natural Gas Gasification process upgrades the bottom-of-the-barrel, other low-value streams, and waste into synthesis gas (carbon monoxide and hydrogen), for refinery consumption, power generation or use in other high-value processes.

 The unit uses special burner and reactor designs to achieve high thermal efficiency and low soot levels.
 The syngas is cooled in an adjacent syngas effluent cooler, which produces high-pressure saturated process steam that can help to lower plant operating costs.